-Instead of screwing the screws in all the way, it is advised to leave a space of about 2mm to allow room for sliding the switch between the wall and the screws.
+Note: Instead of screwing the screws in all the way, leave about 2 mm to allow room for sliding the wall mount panel between the wall and the screws.

-3.2 Wiring
+3.3 Wiring

 WARNING

 Do not disconnect modules or wires unless power has been switched off or the area is known to be non-hazardous.
 The devices may only be connected to the supply voltage shown on the type plate.